About IB

 The IB Learner Profile

-At the heart of the IB are 10 Learner Profile attributes—qualities that guide students to see beyond themselves, embrace a global perspective, and become balanced, reflective, and caring individuals.
+At the heart of the IB are 10 attributes—qualities such as being inquirers, thinkers, communicators, and risk-takers—that guide students to see beyond themselves and embrace a global perspective.
+These attributes are not taught in isolation; they are lived, practiced, and reflected upon every single day, shaping young people into balanced, reflective, and caring individuals.

 Inquirers